Holger Danske (resistance group): Members

+Jens Lillelund was an organiser of the group, carrying out 50 sabotage attacks in Jutland.
+He escaped to Sweden during dangerous periods and returned to Denmark to coordinate resistance activities.
+He became a liaison officer to British General Dewing on 7 May 1945 after receiving military training in England beginning in November 1944.

 Two of the members of Holger Danske were Jørgen Haagen Schmith and Bent Faurschou Hviid, who became famous under their aliases, Citronen (the Lemon) and Flammen (the Flame).
 Both led numerous sabotage operations in 1943 and 1944.
 They were portrayed in the 2008 movie Flammen og Citronen by Thure Lindhardt and Mads Mikkelsen.
 One member of the group, Lis Mellemgaard, survived the war as she remained at home with a sore throat when her colleagues were rounded up and executed in March 1945.
 The author Arne Sørensen was a member of the group.
 After the war, he was involved in the nation's reconstruction as a politician.

+Jørgen Kieler was arrested and was sent to a concentration camp.
+He survived the war, became a cancer researcher, and a public speaker about Danish resistance during World War II.

+A woman named Klinting had worked for German employers and was a saboteur who obtained and destroyed plans for new Luftwaffe aircraft.
+She was arrested and imprisoned at Vestre Fængsel.
+Klinting was transferred to a hospital after feigning madness.
+Jorgen Staffeldt tried to have her released through a group of doctors.
+The day before she was to be deported to Germany, she was rescued by resistance fighters.

+Gunnar Dyrberg joined Holger Danske, with the code name Bob Herman.
+His activities as a liquidator are described in his autobiographical book De ensomme Ulve (The Lonely Wolves).